 If a spin system has come to equilibrium in a fixed magnetic field B, how does one push the system away from equilibrium?

 The approach employed in modern instruments is to apply a small magnetic field, Bex, perpendicular to the primary static magnetic field B. This additional magnetic field is very weak: Bex << B. Given the weakness of Bex, one might wonder how it can make any difference at all.

-The simulation below begins with the system at equilibrium and allows one to step through the individual stages of the single-pulse experiment.
+The simulation below begins with the system at equilibrium and allows one to step through the individual stages of the experiment.

 Be aware that the time scale of the experiment is different during the 90°x pulse and FID acquisition stages.
 In reality, for a 1H experiment, the 90°x might take 10 μsec, whereas the FID is usually acquired over several seconds.

 © Copyright 2013, 2014, 2023 David N. Blauch